CBeri9496/Data_Mining_Project/README.md

 # Data

-+Since this data comes from a survey, there were many records that had “bad” data.
++ Since this data comes from a survey, there were many records that had “bad” data.
 + We ended up eliminating about 4% of the data due to missing, invalid or inconsistent occurrences.
 + As a result, we went from 4,057 records down to 3,887 with 17.59% victims.

 # Project Management

++ Our team consists of five members:
++   Chandana Beri
++   Nagesh Reddy Thum
++   Shireesha bekkari
++   Ravi Teja Kollipara
++   Srichand Alapati

 # Project Team, deliverables and checkpoints

 # Team

+     Team Member	        Roles and Skills	Contributions CHANDANA BERI	        Project Handling	Total project status will be updated and submitted accordingly.
+                                                        Will handle each and every phase.
+                                                        Gone through all the roles thoroughly.

+   NAGESH REDDY THUM	        Data Analysis	        Data Analysis

+   SHIREESHA BEKKARI	        Backend	                Working on WEKA

+   RAVI TEJA KOLLIPARA	        Testing	                Debugging

+   SRICHAND ALAPATI	        Frontend	        Coding

 # Deliverable and Checkpoints